LoyolaChicagoBooks/introcs-csharp/rst/a-first-class.rst

 	   }

    On the other hand, there is no issue when an instance method calls a static method.
+(The instance variables are just inaccessible inside the static method.)

-The current object is implicit inside a constructor of instance method definition, but it can be referred to explicitly.
+The current object is *implicit* inside a constructor of instance method definition, but it can be referred to *explicitly*.
 It is called ``this``.
-We will see that there are places where there is reason for an object to refer to itself explicitly, and use ``this`` as the object name.
+We will see in later sections that there are places where there is reason for an object to refer to itself explicitly, and use ``this`` as the object name.

 In these places where instance variables are accessible, you have an extra way of getting data in and out of a method:  Reading or setting instance variables.